Skip to main content

 • It is not possible for a derived module to change the order as defined in the base module.

-If Return is pressed after completing the first line of a section, then the section will be completed with all necessary definitions/sections and the END_SEC .
+If the Return key is pressed after completing the first line of a section, then the section will be completed with all necessary definitions/sections and the END_SEC .

-After variable definitions input/output variables are presented by "list components" definitions.
-Flags or predefined values are also presented in a "list components" selection, which shows the possible flags/values.
+After the variable definitions, the input/output variables are provided with a "List components" menu.
+Flags or predefined values are also provided with a "List components" selection, which shows the possible flags/values.

-By pressing F2, the corresponding input support can be opened.
+By pressing the F2 key, the corresponding input support can be opened.

 Sections of the module declaration